-General Information: Many of our graduates enter the teaching profession.
+Many of our graduates enter the teaching profession.
 However, the math majors are also well prepared to pursue graduate work in engineering, computer science, law, theology, and the medical profession, as well as mathematics.
 Most of our students who complete a PhD program in mathematics are now college professors.
-Those who do not pursue an advanced degree find employ-
+Those who do not pursue an advanced degree find employment in a multitude of fields, ranging from the banking profession to Bible translators with Wycliffe.
+A number of our math majors find careers in the computer field.